100 Notable alumni of

 -

-Nadiem Anwar Makarim is an Indonesian politician and businessman who is the only minister of education, culture, research, and technology of Indonesia, served from 2021 until 2024.
+Nadiem Anwar Makarim is an Indonesian politician and businessman who is the only minister of education, culture, research, and technology of Indonesia, serving from 2021 until 2024.

 -